 Official TDAC Introduction Video

-Watch the official introduction to Thailand’s Digital Arrival Card — This video, published by the Thai Immigration Bureau, explains how the TDAC works and what travelers need to prepare before arriving in the country.What is the TDAC, exactly?
+Watch the official introduction to Thailand’s Digital Arrival Card — This video, published by the Thai Immigration Bureau, explains how the TDAC works and what travelers need to prepare before arriving in the country.Thailand Digital Arrival Card (TDAC)

 Purpose and benefits